First Invention of Computer

 The Invention of the First Modern Computer

 As we all have learned in school, Charles Babbage was the first person who invented computers.
-He is regarded as the father of the computer.
 But the truth is a bit different.
 Charles did design the first computer, but he could not physically build them.